 With a background in camera club competitions, Alison is really assured compositionally, equally great with people in the market, and with architecture.
 Here, she offers examples of how to simplify scenes.

-Jurgens’ gallery is from a three hour walkabout, with the aim to find colour and light.
-Reacting quickly to opportunities, he wasn’t shy about getting close to subjects using his wide angle.
-I like how he spotted the fallen orange and used it a framing point.
+Jurgens’ gallery is from a three-hour walkabout, with the aim to find colour and light.
+Reacting quickly to opportunities, he wasn’t shy about getting close to subjects using his wide-angle.
+I like how he spotted the fallen orange and used it as a framing point.

 Nick has a real feel for people photography.
 He finds the right compositions by getting in close and down, using a wide close angle, and also tilting up.
 All of these are characteristic of top reportage photography.